 The neighbourhood of Augustenborg, during the 1980s and 1990s an area of social and economic decline, was frequently flooded by an overflowing drainage system.
 Between 1998 and 2002 it was regenerated.
 The physical changes in infrastructure included the creation of sustainable urban drainage systems (SUDS), including 6km of water channels and ten retention ponds.

 As a Mediterranean coastal city, Barcelona is particularly vulnerable to climate change.
 Its high population density also magnifies the local heat island effect which causes an array of health and environmental challenges.
 Climate change projections include a rise in average temperature and a significant decrease in rainfall, with expected lasting droughts and intense heat waves.
 In response, Barcelona has committed to becoming a global model of a sustainable city combating urban development challenges related to climate change and population density.

 To combat the impacts of cloudbursts, the City of Copenhagen developed a Cloudburst Management Plan in 2012, which is an offshoot of the Copenhagen Climate Adaptation Plan.
 The Plan outlines the priorities and measures recommended for climate adaptation including extreme rainfall.
 The City carried out an overall assessment of the costs of different measures (traditional vs different options including adaptation measures), the cost of the damages despite the measures and resulting financial impact.

-As a result of its topography and impermeable ground surface, the Gomeznarro Park in Madrid was affected by erosion during heavy rainfall events, and the surrounding residential areas suffered from flash flooding.
-In response to these problems, in 2003 complex works aiming at improving the natural drainage and rain water retention were carried out in the park.
+As a result of sloped topography and impermeable ground surface, the Gomeznarro Park in Madrid was affected by erosion during heavy rainfall events, and the surrounding residential areas suffered from flash flooding.
+In response to these problems, in 2003 complex works aiming at improving the natural drainage and rainwater retention were carried out in the park.